 We expect students to be engaged fully with their remote education during their normal school timetabled hours.
 We will track and monitor attendance in the usual way and the school will make contact when attendance does not meet our high standards.

-Parents are able to support us by setting routines at home to support your child’s education.
+Parents are able to support us by setting routines at home to support their child’s education.

 Support for SEND

 We recognise that some students, for example, some students with special educational needs and disabilities (SEND), may not be able to access remote education without support from adults at home.
-We acknowledge the difficulties this may place on families and we will work with parents and carers to support in the follow way:
+We acknowledge the difficulties this may place on families and we will work with parents and carers to support them in the following ways:

-- Highly differentiated work for those in Aspirational groups.
+- adapted work for those in Aspirational groups;

-- Personalised google classrooms which is monitored by a dedicated member of the SEND team.
+- personalised Google classrooms which are monitored by a dedicated member of the SEND team;

-- A dedicated email address for parents with children who have SEND to use as a direct from of communication throughout remote learning.
-(Kane can we set one up for Davina, Nicky and myself.
+- a dedicated email address for parents with children who have SEND to use as a direct form of communication throughout remote learning;

 Partial Closure arrangements